Last updated: 29 May 2026

 Who may qualify: Basic information is open to many older adults and caregivers.
 Ongoing in-home services may depend on age, income, disability, care level, county funding, and program slots.

-Where to apply: Start with your AAA and ask for an intake.
+Where to apply: Start with your AAA and ask for intake.
 DHS lists home and community options on its adult programs page.
-If a family member does daily care, check our disabled seniors guide too.
+If disability is part of the need, our disabled seniors guide may help you sort local contacts.

 ARChoices, PACE, and long-term care Medicaid

 Where to apply: Call the Choices in Living Resource Center at 1-866-801-3435, ask your AAA for options counseling, or review DHS LTSS Medicaid information.
-For PACE, check the state PACE page first.
+For PACE, start with the state PACE page.
+Our assisted living guide explains other payment paths.

 Reality check: These are service programs, not cash grants.
 Screening can take time.
-If assisted living may be needed, our assisted living help guide covers payment paths.
+Ask what proof is needed and whether a medical assessment will be scheduled.

 Medicare counseling and Medicare Savings Programs